Internet Piracy in South Africa

-As the internet continues to become the main source for entertainment, countries around the globe are stepping up to incorporate laws for internet use and access.
+As the internet keeps becoming the main way to have fun, countries all over the world are making laws about how to use and get on the internet.
 The problem is that the internet itself is the main culprit for the inability to catch criminals that are involved in cybercrime, and countries such as South Africa may have cybersecurity laws in place, but they are both weak and rarely acted upon.
 This is changing in some countries as they are locating and arresting developers that are involved in pirated content.

-Cybercriminals in South Africa are well aware of the poor cybersecurity laws and their ability to circumvent them.
+Cybercriminals in South Africa are aware of how weak the laws are and how easy it is to get around them.
 Streaming has become one of the most popular methods of entertainment and since it is a paid service, free streaming is against the law.
 This doesn’t stop people from trying to find ways to avoid paying and in doing so, the average South African is walking into the traps set by criminals.

 “Any device used to bypass subscription services or to access copyrighted content such as movies, series or sporting events is in contravention of our law and, as such, a criminal offence.”
 According to the Copyright Act,” no distinction should be drawn between the various forms of copyright infringement.
 For example, as per section 6(a), the reproduction of a work may appear “in any manner or form.”
 In other words, if you are streaming you are breaking the same law.